-- 1. Students are limited to one class per fall and spring semesters. - 2.
-Students are limited to one class in May Term in the summer semester. - 3.
+- The special student application is due in the registrar's office before or by the end of the first week of the semester.
+See specific semester dates on the academic calendar. - 2.
+Students are limited to one class per fall and spring semesters. - 3.
 Students are limited to three classes in the Summer Online sessions during summer semester. - 4.
-A maximum of 12 credits can be accrued as a High School Special Student. - 5.
-A special student registration form must be completed each semester you intend to enroll.
-This form is due in the registrar's office before or during the first week of the add/drop period.
+A maximum of 12 credits can be accrued as a High School Special Student. - A special student registration form must be completed each semester you intend to enroll.
 List the class you would like to take, including the course section (example: ECON 201 C Principles of Microeconomics). - 6.
 Enrollment is allowed on a space-available basis only.
 Any course pre-requisites must be met in order to be registered for the requested class.
 Your registration will be processed on the first day of the semester.

-- 7. All courses require professor and department chair permission to enroll.
-The registrar's office will contact the department for you once your application has been received. - Courses in the following programs do not allow special student registration: Undergraduate Art and Design (ARTS, ARTD), and programs requiring admission to the major. - 9.
+- All courses require professor and department chair permission to enroll.
+The registrar's office will contact the department for you once your application has been received. - 8.
+Courses in the following programs do not allow special student registration: Undergraduate: Art and Design (ARTS, ARTD, INTD), Theology (THEO), and programs requiring admission to the major. - 9.
 Regular admission is required to enter a degree/certificate program.
 Please contact the Office of Admissions for more information.
 Special student enrollment does not guarantee subsequent admission to any degree/certificate program.
 At the point of admission to a degree program, students will be required to pay the regular tuition rate. - 10.
-Employees of the university should refer to the Human Resources webpage for information on tuition remission requirements, deadlines, and applications.
+Employees of the university should refer to the Human Resources web page for information on tuition remission requirements, deadlines, and applications.